Birth date: May 27, 1923

 May 2014 - Endows a professorship in narrative studies with $2.5 million at Boston University's College of Communication.

-2014 - Is number 71 on the Forbes 400 Richest People in America list and number 224 on Forbes World's Richest People list.
+2015 - Is listed as number 78 on the Forbes 400 Richest People in America list and No. 225 on Forbes World's Richest People list.